Vasil1001/Sorting-Algorithms-Visualizer-js/README.md

 A pesronal practice project to learn more about JavaScript and sorting algorithms.
 Link to all algorithms used in app: https://www.geeksforgeeks.org/sorting-algorithms/?ref=lbp

+Link to check out the website: https://algo-visualizer-js.netlify.app Deployed on Netlify
 [![js][js.com]][js-url]

 <!-- TABLE OF CONTENTS -->